doivglser/mindevenviro-fanciful/README.md

 # Files:

-installed # the list of the installed components, in $HOME (sCRYPtUPdater.sh)

-installed1 # the list of the installed components, in $HOME (shi3lD.sh)
+installed and installed1 # the list of the installed components, in $HOME/[file]

 shi3lD.sh # changes MAC's and ensure that Snort and ClamAV are running